johnfelixespinosa/sinatra_portfolio_project_2/ASSESSMENT.md

 With this iteration, I used the instructor relationship and the student enrollment relationship both as separate join tables

-## 5. If you're having trouble, don't hesitate to schedule a 1:1 with Howard! https://theflatironschool.typeform.com/to/Xva2Br

-When you've finished, you can use this link to schedule another appointment: https://meetme.so/SinatraLearnAssessment Please reach out if you have any questions or concerns.

-Regards,

-Luisa Scavo
-luisa@flatironschool.com

 User can be either Instructor or student